PerseusKyogre09/Veritas-AI/README.md

 4. Add your domain to authorized domains for authentication
 5. Copy the config values to your `.env.local` file

+### Google Cloud Vision Setup

+1. Enable the **Vision API** in your Google Cloud project (`APIs & Services` → `Enable APIs and Services`).
+2. Grant the service account used by Cloud Run the `roles/visionai.imageAnnotator` role (or a role that includes Vision access).
+3. For local development, create a service account key with Vision permissions and set `GOOGLE_APPLICATION_CREDENTIALS=/path/to/key.json` before running `python app.py` or `scraper_service.py`.
+4. Confirm that billing is enabled on the project; Vision API calls require an active billing account.

 ### Python Dependencies

 The `requirements.txt` includes: